 iBooks Author: Best practices for using 3D models

 The first-generation iPad is optimized for viewing 3D objects with fewer than 20,000 moderately textured polygons.
-The second-generation iPad and iPads with a Retina display support viewing 3D objects in a completed book with up to 50,000 moderately textured polygons.
+Second-generation and later iPads and OS X Mavericks support viewing 3D objects in a completed book with up to 50,000 moderately textured polygons.
 More complicated objects may result in an increased load time, slower behavior, or a blurry image.

 Use simple lighting with ambient, omni, and directional lights.
 For best performance, limit the scene to three or four lights.

 Any textures you use that are greater than 1024 x 1024 pixels will be resized to 1024 x 1024.